akihikodaki/dts/test_plans/fdir_test_plan.rst

     IP(src="192.168.0.1", dst="192.168.0.2")/GRE(proto=0xff)/IP()/UDP()

 The test commands below assume that port 0 on the DUT is the port that is connected to the traffic generator.
-If this is not the case, the following ``testpmd`` commands must be changed, and also the ``--portmask`` parameter.
+All fdir cmdline please see doc on http://www.dpdk.org/doc/guides/testpmd_app_ug/testpmd_funcs.html#filter-functions.
+If this is not the case, the following
+``testpmd`` commands must be changed, and also the ``--portmask`` parameter.

   * ``show port fdir <port>``